axelspringer/graphql-google-pubsub/README.md

 pubsub.publish(SOMETHING_CHANGED_TOPIC, { somethingChanged: { id: "123" }});
 ```

+The topic doesn't get created automatically, it has to be created beforehand.

-## Dynamically create a topic based on subscription args passed on the query:
+## Dynamically use a topic based on subscription args passed on the query:

 ```javascript
 export const resolvers = {